bmarsh9/kubegaze/index.md

 ### Getting Started

 ##### Pre-reqs - Make sure you have a Kubernetes cluster running and docker installed on your local machine.
-We are going to deploy the webhook and the server portion will be installed locally
+We are going to deploy the webhook and the server portion will be installed locally.
+[Here is a quick way to install Kubernetes](https://microk8s.io/docs/getting-started)

 ```
 root@alf:~/kubegaze# microk8s.kubectl version